Ted-V/portfolio/README.md

 <a href="resources/ibm_exploratory_test_summary.pdf"><img src="resources/thumbnails/test_report_graphic.png" style="box-shadow: 1px 1px 1px 1px grey;"/></a>

-**Background:** In addition to technical writing, I am interested in software testing and quality assurance work.
-I recently passed ISTQB’s foundation level testing exam and have been practicing my testing skills on websites to gain some practical experience.
-I wrote this report as a way to practice both my writing and testing skills.
+**Background:** In addition to technical writing, I'm interested in software testing and quality assurance work.
+I recently passed ISTQB’s foundation exam and I've been practicing my testing skills on various websites to gain practical experience.
+I wrote this report as a way to practice my writing and testing skills.
 I wrote for an expert audience.

 # More Samples
 I would be happy to produce more samples upon request.
 The work above represents my current skill level and where I'm at in my career.
 Feel free to contact me at tedverdonkschot@outlook.com if you'd like to see more.